Help Transform Recovery1‑3

 INDICATION

-SUBLOCADE® is for moderate to severe opioid use disorder in those who have initiated treatment with a single dose of transmucosal buprenorphine or are already being treated with buprenorphine as part of a complete treatment plan that includes counseling and psychosocial support.
+SUBLOCADE, with counseling and psychosocial support, is for moderate to severe opioid use disorder in those who have initiated treatment with a dose of transmucosal buprenorphine or are being treated with buprenorphine.

 IMPORTANT SAFETY INFORMATION